Jeremy Edwards (rower)

 Jeremy Edwards is a retired British and Welsh rower who competed for Great Britain and Wales.

 Rowing career

-Edwards was part of the lightweight coxless four that reached the final and finished fifth at the 1977 World Rowing Championships in Amsterdam.
+Edwards was part of the GB lightweight coxless four that reached the final and finished fifth at the 1977 World Rowing Championships in Amsterdam.

+In 1982 he rowed in the GB lightweight eight that reached the final and finished sixth in the World Rowing Championships in Lucerne.

-In 1986 he rowed for Wales at the 1986 Commonwealth Games in the lightweight coxless four.
+In 1986 he rowed for Wales at the 1986 Commonwealth Games in the lightweight coxless four, finishing fifth.